qbzzt/etherdocs/startingout/readme.md

 };  // counterData
 ```

 To interact with Ethereum we use a provider.
-The standard is for the wallet software (such as MetaMask) to expose the a
+The standard is for the wallet software (such as MetaMask) to expose a
-`Web3Provider` in `window.ethereum`.
+`Web3Provider` object in `window.ethereum`.
 The ethers.js library uses a different provider object, so we create an
 ethers.js provider out of the one we got from the wallet.

 ```javascript